 Wednesday’s benchmark WOD is not named (although I’ve heard it called Heavy Grace), malady but it is significant in the CrossFit world.
 30 Squat Clean and Jerks at 155/100 was the final WOD of the 2008 CrossFit Games and it was a shot across the collective bow of the CrossFit community.
-At the time, viagra 155/100 was “heavy” and it broke off top level CrossFitters.
+At the time, # 155/100 was “heavy” and it broke off top level CrossFitters.
 The fact that you needed significant leg power and stamina to continue squatting the weight rewarded CrossFit athletes that were following some form of strength program (which no one really was at the time).
 The WOD also rewarded efficient Olympic weightlifters.

 This WOD is a “single modality” – meaning it tests one movement.
 These type of WODs reward efficient technique.
 You can get away with inefficient movement if you are really, really strong, but eventually the loading will get to you.